IACR/latex-submit/README.md

 ## Architecture

-The author is expected to upload a zip file to this server with their LaTeX sources, along with a paper ID that has been assigned at acceptance time.
-This server will unzip the zip file into a directory identified by the paper ID, and then attempt to compile the LaTeX sources.
+The author is expected to upload a zip file to this server with their LaTeX sources.
 Compilation of LaTeX received from third parties constitutes a security risk.
 For this reason, the production of PDF or HTML from LaTeX should either be done by authors or within a controlled environment.
 Due to the fact that LaTeX is a programming environment, we have chosen to provide a controlled environment so as to enforce a look and feel of the papers by limiting which LaTeX packages may be used.
 This is essentially the same approach taken by ACM and arXiv.

 NOTE: The implementation describe below uses celery, but I think this may be too heavyweight for what we want.
 All we really need is a queue